Mario Kart 7: Gameplay

-The game features sixteen playable characters, including Wiggler, Honey Queen, Lakitu, and Metal Mario, who are new to the series, as well as Mii characters (which are playable in-game), that are saved in the Nintendo 3DS Mii Maker, bringing the total to seventeen.
-Like in the previous installments, characters are divided into three different weight classes, which impact their driving styles.
+The game features sixteen playable characters, including Wiggler, Honey Queen, Lakitu, and Metal Mario, who are new to the series, as well as Mii characters (which are playable in-game) that are saved in the Nintendo 3DS Mii Maker, bringing the total playable character count to seventeen.
+Like in the previous installments, characters are divided into three different weight classes which impact their driving styles.
 Mario Kart 7 also introduced the ability to customize vehicles prior to races.
 Vehicle bodies, tires, and hang gliders can be customized with differing control attributes.

 Mario Kart 7 features four single-player game modes: Grand Prix, Time Trial, Balloon Battle, and Coin Runners.
 Some modes feature multiplayer options.
 In Grand Prix, the player races against seven computer-controlled opponents in one of eight different cups, each featuring four tracks.
 The player receives points based on their finishing position in each race ranging from one to ten.
-After all four races, there will be an award ceremony and the player receives a trophy if they place in the top three of the final standings.
-Players will also receive a star rank for their performance ranging from one to three stars.
-In Time Trial, the player races alone to finish the course in the fastest time possible using a Triple Mushroom that can be used at any time during the run.
+After all four races, there is an award ceremony and the player may receive a trophy if they place in the top three of the final standings.
+Players also receive a star rank based on their performance ranging from one to three stars.
+In Time Trial, the player races alone to finish the course in the fastest time possible with access to a Triple Mushroom, usable at any time during the run.
 The best time for each track is saved and recorded as a ghost, which the player can compete against in later trials.
-If the player has SpotPass enabled on their Nintendo 3DS, they will be able to download ghosts from other players and can race against up to seven other ghosts simultaneously.
+If the player has SpotPass enabled on their Nintendo 3DS, they can download ghosts from other players and can race against up to seven other ghosts simultaneously.
 In the Balloon Battle and Coin Runners battle games, the players drive around one of six arenas (three from this game and three from the previous installments) to collect items and attack their opponents to score points within the time limit of two minutes.
 The player could play online via Nintendo Network until the Network's shutdown in April 2024, participating in races or battles with up to seven other players.